LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 👉 You might notice that the **Mean Squared Error (MSE)** shown in the console is quite large for velocity (especially `U`), while relatively small for other quantities.
 That’s because we **did not normalize** any field before POD — which is actually fine here, since **POD is linear** and we don’t strictly need normalization unless doing some further nonlinear work.
 Still, if you check the **correlation coefficients**, they perform nicely (~1), which means the **flow patterns and trends are well captured** even if absolute magnitudes aren’t perfect.

+👀 Now, what comes next *diverges* a bit from what the paper did — in the paper, we used a **nearest-neighbor interpolation** method to estimate modal coefficients for unseen conditions.
+It worked, but honestly, it's a bit... primitive.

+Here, we're taking it a step further by building a smoother, more flexible, and **learnable interpolator**.
+For:
+- 💨 **Performance**: Once trained, neural interpolators can generalize to new cases much faster than retracing nearest neighbors from a large dataset.
+- 🎯 **Precision**: A well-trained model can capture nonlinearity and subtle parametric trends that nearest-neighbor interpolation completely ignores.
+In short — smarter, faster, better.
+Let's get building.

+## 🧩 Interpolator Construction